Blind Hiring: What It Is & How to Reduce Bias in the Hiring Process

 Pre-employment testing is an excellent way to remove biases and ensure that the best possible candidates are hired.
 Furthermore, this can help to identify potential issues early on in the hiring process, which can save both the employer and the candidate time and money.

-Pre-employment testing involves skill assessment testing and written behavior-based questions to assess a candidate’s skills, abilities, and qualities.
-They can be used for a variety of purposes such as screening out candidates, determining the level of education an individual has attained, and measuring an individual’s skills.
+Pre-employment testing involves skills assessment testing and written behavior-based questions to assess a candidate’s skills, abilities, and qualities.
+They can be used for a variety of purposes, such as screening out candidates, determining the level of education an individual has attained, and measuring an individual’s skills.
 They are a valuable tool that can help employers make informed decisions about who to hire.

-To remain inclusive, if a skill assessment test is taken by one candidate, then all candidates within the same hiring phase for the same job opportunity should also take the test.
+To remain inclusive, if a skills assessment test is taken by one candidate, then all candidates within the same hiring phase for the same job opportunity should also take the test.
+For example, if an Excel skills test is required for an administrative position, it should be given to all candidates who applied for the position.
 This ensures that all candidates have an equal opportunity to move on to the next step.

-While it can be challenging to create blinds during the interview process, one way is to conduct pre-interview phone screenings.
-Pre-screening telephone interviews can offer some blinding to candidates’ identities when conducted by a non-hiring team member.
+While it can be challenging to create blinds during the interview process, one way is to conduct pre-interview phone screenings—you can look at our list of the top phone interview questions for screening applicants.
+This can offer some blinding to candidates’ identities when conducted by a non-hiring team member.
 But use this with caution as the interviewer could potentially form a bias based on the way the candidate speaks.

 You can also send your candidates a pre-recorded video interview.
-Some video interviewing software allows for questions to be recorded and candidates to provide their answers on video.
-This could help with removing some bias since there is no interaction between the interviewer and candidate at this stage.
+Some video interviewing software allows for questions to be recorded and for candidates to provide their answers on video.
+This could help remove some bias since there is no interaction between the interviewer and the candidate at this stage.
 However, use this type of interview with caution as well since the reviewer of the video can also form a bias based on the candidate’s age, sex, race, etc.

 Hiring managers should avoid looking at candidates’ LinkedIn or other social media accounts when considering who to interview, as this could lead to strong biases.